ieb/dbus-modbus-client/README.md

 Converting from multi to pvinverter works, but the PV string information is lost.
 This is currently being added under an /internal path so that its not picked up by the gui.
 As far as I can tell this is not sent to the VRM and is only visible on the detail of the dbus under debug in teh gui.

 The modbus client driver was written with the assumption that all devices on a single RTU serial port would be responding.
 On startup it scans the last known configured set of units, only activates those found and saves them.
 By default the RTU client does not run a re-scan on failed devices, fixed by setting rescan to true on the SerialClient.
 This seems to cause the update loop in the service to restart the scanner every 600s.
+Also failed devices must be kept for this to happen.

+    @@ -345,7 +377,11 @@ class SerialClient(Client):
+             self.rate = rate
+             self.mode = mode
+             self.auto_scan = True
+    -        self.keep_failed = False
+    +        # set to true to rescan the bus periodically so that when
+    +        # a device sleeps it can be reactivated when it wakes up.
+    +        # same behavior as with the net client.
+    +        # may need to add more overrides here.
+    +        self.keep_failed = True

+Some files from the GX device had to be added to make the code work when relocated. settingsdevice.py, vedbus.py, and ve_utils.py.
+Hopefully thats ok.

 # TODO